 The purpose of the CV is to obtain an interview, so it must present evidence of what you have to offer in an interesting and positive way.

 Two common types of CV are ‘Chronological’ and ‘Skills Based’.
-Even if you have lots of experience, your CV should not be more than two sides of A4 paper long.
+Even if you have lots of experience, your CV should be no more than two sides of A4.

 You will also find good advice on your University Careers Service webpages and many offer CV checking services as part of their service.
 Tell them that ScotGrad sent you!